patricksavalle/devops-project-template/content/planning-method.md

 ## Kanban

 This is the simplest but most scalable method.
-Especially suited for ad hoc, isolated tasks that need to be crowd-sourced.
+Especially suited for ad hoc, isolated tasks that need to be open-sourced.
 Kanban has no specific roles or team composition.

 > General purpose, scalable method that is a good choice for:
 > - bug fixing